National Emergencies Trust

 The National Emergencies Trust is a UK domestic charity launched in 2019 to collaborate with other UK charities during times of disaster.
 Launched on 7 November 2019, it serves as an equivalent organisation to the Disasters Emergency Committee in England and Wales.
-The charity's patron is Prince William, Duke of Cambridge, who became its patron in April 2020.
+The charity's patron is the Prince of Wales, who became its patron in April 2020.
+The charity's Founding President is Richard Dannatt.

 The charity's first appeal was launched in March 2020, during the COVID-19 pandemic, when the Duke of Cambridge appeared in a video for the Trust, launching a fundraising appeal to help charities during the outbreak.
 The appeal raised £11 million in its first week, with the money going out to "front line charities" and to the UK Community Foundations to be distributed among "local community foundations".
+The appeal ultimately raised £100 million.
+Posthumously, Elizabeth Balgobin, a former trustee, was named an Honorary Trustee of the National Emergencies Trust to recognise her contributions to its success during the pandemic.

 In June 2020, the UK broadcaster Channel 4 received special permission from FIFA to air the 1966 World Cup in aid of the National Emergencies Trust's Coronavirus Appeal.
 The match was broadcast as part of a programme titled Final Replay '66, and was presented by Gabby Logan, with commentary from Geoff Hurst and Glenn Hoddle.
 The match was also livestreamed via All 4.